Stable Systems with Power Law Conditions for Poisson Hail: Introduction

+The region $IV$ is the only one for which the stability or instability of a system with {$(\alpha, \beta)$ in the given region is not determined by the region.
+In fact \cite{22W} shows that for any $(\alpha, \beta) $ }in $IV$, there exist both stable models and unstable models corresponding to $(\alpha, \beta)$.

-We end this subsection by a remark on monotonicity properties for the workload $W(t,x)$ which can be found in \cite{18FKM}.
-One can also verify these properties with an alternative formula for workload $W(t,x)$, see \eqref{eq: def of workload} in the following subsection. \begin{remark} \edtt{The model has monotonicity properties}: $W(t,x)$ will increase if we \begin{enumerate*} [label = (\alph*)] \item increase the temporal size of the stones, or \item enlarge the spatial shape. \end{enumerate*} Due to the monotonicity of the model, we have two considerations: \begin{enumerate} \item We can consider general shapes for hailstones in the system.
-One way is to generalize $R$ as the maximal distances between two points in the hailstone (under certain norm).
+We end this subsection remarking on monotonicity properties for the workload $W(t,x)$ which can be found in \cite{18FKM}.
+One can also verify these properties with { the } formula for workload $W(t,x)$, see \eqref{eq: def of workload} in the {previous} subsection. \begin{remark} \edtt{The model has monotonicity properties}: $W(t,x)$ {increases} if we \begin{enumerate*} [label = (\alph*)] \item increase the temporal size of the stones, or \item enlarge the spatial shape. \end{enumerate*} Due to the monotonicity of the model, \begin{enumerate} \item We \ledd{treat} general convex shapes for hailstones in the system.
+One way is to generalize $R$ as the maximal distances between two points in the hailstone (under \ledd{a} certain norm).
 By enlarging the spatial shape of the hailstone to a cube with diameter R, we get an upper bound for $W(t,x)$.
-Together with Theorem \ref{thm: existence model in IV}, we can get a similar \edtfff{upper bound} for general shapes. \item We can construct \edtt{a} new system from a generic stable system by the following strategy: choose increasing sequences of $(S_i), (T_j)$, and enlarge the job sizes $(R, \tau)$ to $(S_{i+1},T_{j+1})$, if $S_i\leq R<S_{i+1}$ and $T_j\leq\tau<T_{j+1}$ for some $i,j$.
-The new system has sizes $R$ and $\tau$ with distribution satisfying \eqref{eq: growth1} and \eqref{eq: growth2} for some parameters $(\alpha,\beta)$ and two normalizing constants $c_1,c_2>0$.
-The parameters $(\alpha,\beta)$ of the new system are typically smaller than $(\alpha_o,\beta_o)$ of the original system, but they can be chosen to be in region V for appropriate $(S_i), (T_j)$.
-For details, see the proof of Theorem \ref{thm: stability in V} in subsection \ref{sec: stability in region V}. \end{enumerate} \end{remark}
+Together with Theorem \ref{thm: existence model in IV}, we can get a similar upper bound for {workloads} for general shapes.
+This ``upper bound" may not be optimal if the shape does not have nonempty interior.